 Meeting CMMC Compliance with Microsoft 365 Compliance Manager

-With the new DFARS rules implementing CMMC going into effect on November 30th, it is time to take your security posture seriously, if you haven’t already.
-While CMMC will be rolled out gradually to the entire defense industrial base over the coming 5 years, in the interim, contractors must submit current (less than 3 years old) assessments reflecting NIST 800-171 to the DOD’s Supplier Performance Risk System (SPRS) or risk being denied future contracts.
-The language also prohibits DOD contractors from awarding subcontracts to any organization who has not completed an assessment.
+With the new DFARS rules implementing CMMC going into effect, it is time to take your security posture seriously, if you haven’t already.
+While CMMC, a certification process developed to enhance the cybersecurity defenses of the Defense Industrial Base, will be rolled out gradually to the entire DIB over the coming 5 years, in the interim, contractors must submit current (less than 3 years old) assessments reflecting NIST 800-171 to the DOD’s Supplier Performance Risk System (SPRS) or risk being denied future contracts.
+This stipulation is an integral part of the initial steps outlined in the CMMC Level 2 Assessment Guide.
+The language also prohibits DOD contractors, pivotal in protecting Federal Contract Information (FCI), from awarding subcontracts to any organization that has not completed an assessment.

-Thankfully, for those organizations seeking to meet CMMC compliance in Microsoft 365, much of the heavy lifting has been done for you already, and Microsoft provides some great tools to streamline the remaining actions.
+Thankfully, for organizations and defense contractors seeking to meet CMMC compliance in Microsoft 365, much of the heavy lifting has been done for you already, including the provision of a comprehensive CMMC compliance checklist.
+As CMMC evolves, including the transition to CMMC 2.0 controls, Microsoft provides some great tools to streamline the remaining actions.

 There are three key ways that Microsoft helps meet CMMC Compliance in Microsoft 365.